entron/entity-embedding-rossmann/README.md

 Acknowledge:

 Thank our founder Ozel Christo, Andrei Ciobotar and all colleagues at Neokami for supporting and encouragement!
-Thank our team member Felix Berkhahn and Aleksandra Pachalieva for helping me out near the end of the competition for preparing additional features and visualization.